anyswap/CrossChain-Bridge/README.md

 see more, please refer [config file example](https://github.com/fsn-dev/crossChain-Bridge/blob/master/params/config.toml)

+### Identifier

+Identifier should be a short string to identify the bridge (eg. `BTC2ETH`, `BTC2FSN`)

 #### MongoDB

-MongoDB is used by the server to store swap status and history, you should config according to your modgodb database setting (the swap oracle don't need it).
+MongoDB is used by the server to store swap status and history, you should config according to your modgodb database setting.

 #### ApiServer

-ApiServer is used by the server to provide API service to register swap and to provide history retrieving (the swap oracle don't need it).
+ApiServer is used by the server to provide API service to register swap and to provide history retrieving.

+### BtcExtra

+BtcExtra is used to customize fees when build transaction on Bitcoin blockchain

 #### SrcToken